Leinster Senior League Senior Division: Reserve Teams

 Throughout its history the Leinster Senior League Senior Division has regularly featured the reserve teams of League of Ireland teams.
 The reserve teams of Shelbourne, Bohemians, Shamrock Rovers, St Patrick's Athletic, Brideville, Drumcondra and Dolphins have all been Senior Division champions in their own right.
 The reserve teams of Cabinteely and UCD currently play in the lower levels of the Leinster Senior League.

 History

 Foundation

-Within a few seasons of the Leinster Football Association been formed in 1892, the Leinster Senior League was established.
-Ciarán Priestley highlights a printed notice in the 4 September 1894 edition of The Irish Times.
-Under the headline "Leinster Football League" there is a report of "a general meeting of the league... held the other evening at 27 D'Olier Street".
-Priestley also lists Bohemians, Britannia, Dublin University, Leinster Nomads, Phoenix and Montpelier as participants in the first season.
-The Leinster Senior League website states it was established in 1896.
-However other sources suggest the league started a little later and was first played for in 1897–98 and that an unidentified British Army regimental team where the inaugural winners while Shelbourne were runners up.'
+A few years after the Leinster Football Association was formed in 1892, the Leinster Senior Football League was established.
+While the league's official website states that the league was founded in 1896, Ciarán Priestley highlighted a printed notice in the 4 September 1894 edition of The Irish Times.
+Under the headline "Leinster Football League", the notice reported of "a general meeting of the league... held the other evening at 27 D'Olier Street".
+Priestley lists Bohemians, Britannia, Dublin University, Leinster Nomads, Phoenix and Montpelier (Note: A short-lived Dublin club, sometimes spelt "Montpellier", that was founded in 1889 by former players from Beechmount in Belfast.) as participants in the league's first season.
+However, other sources suggest the league started a little later and was first played for in 1897–98 with an unidentified British Army regimental team (Note: This was possibly Sherwood Foresters.
+Based in the Curragh, County Kildare, Foresters were runners-up to Cliftonville in the 1896–97 IFA Cup final.) winning the inaugural title while Shelbourne were runners-up.